Chair forCorporate Sustainability

 The Blue Factory Berlin

-The 4th International Conference on New Business Models hosted by Florian Lüdeke-Freund and his Chair for Corporate Sustainability at ESCP Europe Berlin brought together 186 business model and sustainability experts from 30+ countries.
+Florian Lüdeke-Freund is member of the Permanent International Scientific Committee of the International Conference on New Business Models.
+The 4th International Conference on New Business Models hosted by Florian Lüdeke-Freund and his Chair for Corporate Sustainability at ESCP Berlin brought together 186 business model and sustainability experts from 30+ countries.
 There were inspiring keynotes, top-notch panel discussions and nearly 100 presentations by scholars from sustainability sciences, entrepreneurship, innovation, management, design and many more.
 You find much more inspiration in our conference proceedings.